wilcoxen-courses/e210-dist/README.md

    1. Use `min_inc` and to loop over `inc_cuts`.
 Within the loop include an if statement that checks whether `hh_rec['inc']` is greater than or equal (`>=`) to `min_inc`.
 If so, add 1 to `quint`.
 That's all that will be in the for loop.

    1. After the `min_inc` loop, `quint` will be the quintile where the household's income falls (where the first quintile is 1).
-Set `hh['quint']` to the string version of `quint`, which is obtained by calling `str()` on `quint`.
+Set `hh_rec['quint']` to the string version of `quint`, which is obtained by calling `str()` on `quint`.
 Converting `quint` to a string is needed to facilitate printing the grouped results that will be computed below.
 See the tips section for details.

 **F. Grouping the results by type and quintile**